naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Println()
 ~~~~~~~~~

 There has been a reoccuring issue within the codebase when using Serial.println().
 For some reason this can casue the code to crash at runtime.
-However, using Serial.print(“:raw-latex:`\n`”) works just fine.
+However, using Serial.print(“\n”) works just fine.

 When utilizing an Arduino Nano BLE rev2, you need to download an additional library “Arduino_BMI270_BMM150.h” directly into Arduino for the code to work.